Skip To Main Content

 Link Crew

-We need leaders like you!
-What is LINK Crew?
-A year-long program that welcomes incoming freshmen to Mead by having kind, dependable juniors and seniors show them the way.
+Link Crew is a year-long program that welcomes incoming freshmen to Mead by having kind, dependable juniors and seniors show them the way.
 We will have a LINK Crew class for 25-30 students who will lead and organize activities for freshmen throughout the school year.
-You can be part of the LINK Crew of 80+ students who will run the activities we do. *You don’t need to be in the class to be a member of the Crew.
+You can be part of the LINK Crew of 120+ students who will run the activities we do. *You don’t need to be in the class to be a member of the Crew.
+Apply in January, see Mrs. Melka.

 Marching Band